codepujan/codepujan.github.io/_pages/about.md

   - /about.html
 ---

-I am a ML Researcher at Truveta where I work on developing clinical foundational models to [Save Lives with Data](https://www.truveta.com/).
+I am a Senior Data Scientist at [Analysis Group](https://www.analysisgroup.com/) where I work on a range of litigation matters involving intellectual property, antitrust, privacy and security.
 I recently completed my PhD from [BU SecLab](https://seclab.bu.edu/) working with Professor [Gianluca Stringhini](https://seclab.bu.edu/people/gianluca/).
 My research focused on building systems to improve the identification of misleading content on the web.
 I apply tools from Machine Learning, Natural Language Processing, Information Retrieval, Statistics, etc. to build tools that can help platforms and security systems identify misleading content in their services at scale.
 My other areas of interest are Internet Measurement, Technology and Policy, and Cybersecurity.
 In my past life, I used to work on web development, and mobile app development and actively participated in [Hackathons](https://devpost.com/codepujan).

 Find the pdf version of my CV <a href="files/pujan_cv_updated.pdf" target="_blank" rel="noopener noreferrer">here</a>.
 Last Updated: 02/18/2024